zoeestberg/MicroManageMe/README.md

 # MicroManageMe
 _Python Project Group 1_

 The purpose of this package is to create multiple Outlook appointments for course assigments based on data inputed by the user.
 The appointment parameters addressed in the first vesion of this package include subject title, start date, end date and body text.
-Additionally, reminders for the appointments are determined based on the weight associated with each course on the final grade.
+Additionally, reminders and importance for the appointments are determined based on the weight associated with each course on the final grade or directly by the user.
 ***
 **Motivation**